There are several requirements for you to receive federal or state financial aid. A few of the main ones include:

 Financial Aid Staff Code of Conduct: The primary goal of the MI Financial Aid Office staff is to help students achieve their educational potential by providing appropriate financial resources.

-Our admissions department is happy to answer your questions!
+Admissions department is ready to answer any questions!

 READY TO ROCK?

-The first step in applying is to complete an Application for Admission.
+The first step is to complete an Application for Admission.